didwhat/blackcoin.org_sveltekit/README.md

 This allows for translation data to be passed convinently and structured according to what makes sense for any given component.

 ## Developing

+Currently using imagemagick as dependency for making webp images using `bash /sh/make-webp.sh`.
+(*Need to update script to js.*)

 ```bash
 pnpm run dev